 Technology roles are bouncing back across all sectors, both tech-heavy and traditional industries; use of technology is now so endemic that it is often not listed as a separate function but taken as an integral feature of many industry roles.

-Roles in technology dominated the industry category from our most recent graduating class, our biggest recruiters coming from Amazon, Shopee, Google and Genpact in recent years.
+Roles in technology dominated the industry category from our most recent graduating class, our biggest recruiters in recent years coming from:

 This reflects the global strength of the technology sector, and Cambridge Judge Business School’s unique place at the heart of one the most successful technology clusters in Europe.

 of graduates who took jobs in industry work in Technology

 Statistics shown are from the most recent Cambridge MBA employment report.